com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 ## Mill Design Principles

-A lot of mills design principles are intended to fix SBT's flaws, as described in the blog post
+A lot of Mill's design principles are intended to fix SBT's flaws, as described in the blog post
 [What's wrong with SBT](http://www.lihaoyi.com/post/SowhatswrongwithSBT.html), building on the best ideas from tools like [CBT](https://github.com/cvogt/cbt)